Common New Student Questions

 Is there any way to vacuum my floor?

 We suggest bringing a small vacuum for your use.
 Some halls have vacuums that the Hall Staff can let you borrow.

 Are there laundry rooms in the residence halls?

 All residence halls have commercial washers and dryers.
 Every residential student is charged a yearly fee for laundry, so you don’t need change to operate the machines.

 Yes.
-Most residence hall has some sort of kitchenette that includes a stove, oven and microwave.
+Most residence halls have some sort of kitchenette that includes a stove, oven, and microwave.

 Students are prohibited from removing college furniture from their rooms for any reason.
 The College does not have storage for room furniture, so it must remain in the room.

 Can I have a refrigerator in my room?

 In order to help maintain a healthy and safe living environment that is compliant with local fire regulations, we do restrict some items from the residence halls.
 Please visit our What’s Not Permitted page for more information.